deirdreobyrne/CalendarAndDST/dev.md

 # The Gregorian Calendar, and DST

+## Acknowledgement

+The algorithms for converting between day number and date are based on algorithms presented by Jean Meeus in his 1991 book *Astronomical Algorithms*.

 ## Converting from y/m/d into days since 1970/Jan/01

 To make our lives easier when it comes to leap years and 29<sup>th</sup> February, we define λ, ε such that